Jiang-Bio/kkplot1/README.md

 # Install the devtools package if you haven't already
 install.packages("devtools")

-# Use devtools to install MyRPackage from GitHub
+# Use devtools to install kkplot from GitHub
 devtools::install_github("Jiang-Bio/kkplot1")